Recep Tayyip Erdoğan: Economy

 In 2002, Erdoğan inherited a Turkish economy that was beginning to recover from a recession as a result of reforms implemented by Kemal Derviş.
 Erdoğan supported Finance Minister Ali Babacan in enforcing macro-economic policies.
 Erdoğan tried to attract more foreign investors to Turkey and lifted many government regulations.
 The cash-flow into the Turkish economy between 2002 and 2012 caused a growth of 64% in real GDP and a 43% increase in GDP per capita; considerably higher numbers were commonly advertised but these did not account for the inflation of the US dollar between 2002 and 2012.
 The average annual growth in GDP per capita was 3.6%.
 The growth in real GDP between 2002 and 2012 was higher than the values from developed countries, but was close to average when developing countries are also taken into account.
 The ranking of the Turkish economy in terms of GDP moved slightly from 17 to 16 during this decade.
 A major consequence of the policies between 2002 and 2012 was the widening of the current account deficit from US$600 million to US$58 billion (2013 est.)

 Since 1961, Turkey has signed 19 IMF loan accords.
 Erdoğan's government satisfied the budgetary and market requirements of the two during his administration and received every loan installment, the only time any Turkish government has done so.
 Erdoğan inherited a debt of $23.5 billion to the IMF, which was reduced to $0.9 billion in 2012.
 He decided not to sign a new deal.
 Turkey's debt to the IMF was thus declared to be completely paid and he announced that the IMF could borrow from Turkey.
 In 2010, five-year credit default swaps for Turkey's sovereign debt were trading at a record low of 1.17%, below those of nine EU member countries and Russia.
 In 2002, the Turkish Central Bank had $26.5 billion in reserves.
 This amount reached $92.2 billion in 2011.
 During Erdoğan's leadership, inflation fell from 32% to 9.0% in 2004.
 Since then, Turkish inflation has continued to fluctuate around 9% and is still one of the highest inflation rates in the world.
 The Turkish public debt as a percentage of annual GDP declined from 74% in 2002 to 39% in 2009.
 In 2012, Turkey had a lower ratio of public debt to GDP than 21 of 27 members of the European Union and a lower budget deficit to GDP ratio than 23 of them.

-In 2003, Erdoğan's government pushed through the Labor Act, a comprehensive reform of Turkey's labor laws.
+In 2003, Erdoğan's government pushed through the Labor Act, a comprehensive reform of Turkey's labour laws.
 The law greatly expanded the rights of employees, establishing a 45-hour workweek and limiting overtime work to 270 hours a year, provided legal protection against discrimination due to sex, religion, or political affiliation, prohibited discrimination between permanent and temporary workers, entitled employees terminated without "valid cause" to compensation, and mandated written contracts for employment arrangements lasting a year or more.